 Modified racing is a lot like the classic Pinewood Derby racing you might have done when you were a kid.
 We do a lot of the same things like adding weight, polishing axles and stuff like that, but instead of cars made out of wood, we use Hot Wheels.

-Diecast racing is a fun, affordable hobby that can be enjoyed by everyone young and old.
+Diecast racing is a fun, affordable hobby that can be enjoyed by all ages.
 If you enjoy racing, science, cars, toys and meeting new people, you'll have fun here at Redline Derby Racing.

 First, find your race